corey-hermesch/corey-hermesch/README.md

 ### Hi there 👋
-- 🔭 I’m currently playing with data that interests me.
+- 🔭 I’m currently playing around with data that catches my interest.
 - 🌱 I’m currently learning about ETL and Data Warehouse development.
 - 📫 How to reach me: corey.hermesch@gmail.com
 - 😄 Pronouns: He/His/Him
-- ⚡ Fun fact: I flew F-16s for the US Air Force and Texas Air National Guard 🤔 I’m currently open for a new job opportunity, you can contact me through any of the below links
+- ⚡ Fun fact: I flew F-16s for the US Air Force and Texas Air National Guard
+- 🤔 I’m currently open for a new job opportunity, you can contact me through any of the below links

 📫 **How to reach me:**